-If a student on cumulative probation status has a second semester where his/her Simpson GPA falls below the probation level, the student may be disqualified (suspended) from the university for one semester.
-Students who are disqualified for academic reasons may apply to be readmitted to the university after a lapse of at least one semester.
-All requests for exceptions, waivers or appeals must be directed in writing to the Dean of Traditional Undergraduate Studies in the Academic Office.
-In addition, the university reserves the right to dismiss a student on the basis of academic dishonesty or serious violation of community policy.
-Disqualification in such instances may include suspension or dismissal.
+If a student is on cumulative probation and, in the next semester, does not raise his/her cumulative GPA above the level indicated under cumulative probation, the student may be disqualified (suspended) from the university for one semester.
+All requests for exceptions, waivers or appeals must be directed, in writing, to the Dean of Traditional Undergraduate Studies in the Academic Office by the date indicated in the disqualification letter.
+A student who is academically disqualified may not continue as a student employee beyond the academic appeal deadline indicated in the letter of disqualification.